-Yr 5 costs are based on a linear reduction of Golder's Stage 3 incremental capital cost estimate.
+^{}Yr 5 costs are based on a linear reduction of Golder's Stage 3 incremental capital cost estimate.
 Reduction performed by MDA to reduce the Stage 3 incremental storage capacity from 1.0 million tons to 179,000 tons.
-Table 21-7 as presented was developed by MDA for Stages 1, 2, and part of 3 using the Golder's complete capital

 21.1.4 Site and Owner Capital